krone128/PhotonTestTask/ReadMe.md

 ## How to test

+The best way to test such a loaded system would be to either use data snapshots from update ticks, or set up a multipeer mode to make a visual test.
-Though we could go with snapshots, the quickest way to test the project would be to open multiple instances of an app in fullscreen, one of them being a server and toggle between them and see if the difference in picture is noticeable/considerable.
+However, the quickest way to test is to start multiple instances of an app in fullscreen, one of them being a server, toggle between them and see if the difference in picture is noticeable/considerable.

 ## Implementation details